Contact a Clinical Social Worker

 - Adjustment to illness, hospitalization and outpatient care

 - Assistance with accessing hospital and community resources

 - Case coordination, consultation and discharge planning

 Social workers also play an important role when handling cases of child abuse.
-Learn more about child abuse services provided by Children’s Colorado.
+Learn more about child abuse and neglect services provided by Children's Colorado.